Skip to content

 Charges relating to the unauthorised possession of firearms are generally dealt with in the Local Court.
 However, in some circumstances, an election may be made by either yourself or the prosecution for the matter to be heard before a District Court whereby the penalties incurred are generally more severe.

-At Benjamin Leonardo – The Defenders, we have extensive experience in representing clients at Local, District and Supreme Courts.
+At Essere – The Defenders, we have extensive experience in representing clients at Local, District and Supreme Courts.
 Regardless of where you matter is dealt with, you can be confident that our criminal defence lawyers are highly committed, dedicated and proficient to handle your case.

 If you or someone you know is facing charges of unauthorised possession of firearms, call our expert team now for a confidential consultation.